Samourai-Wallet/samourai-dojo/doc/POST_xpub.md

 Response time for restored accounts might be long if there is much previous activity.

 ```
 POST /xpub
 ```

+Parameters must be passed in the body of the request as url encoded arguments.

 ## Parameters
 * **xpub** - `string` - The extended public key for the HD Account